Skip to content

 • Footcare Clinic

 Thick, long, & discolored nails?
 Having diabetes and many other diagnoses will put you at high risk for infection at a salon.
 Medicare considers foot care "routine " and is typically not covered without strict guidelines.
 Certified Foot Care Specialist Nurses are available for nail trimming, callus, and corn reduction available to everyone.
-Let us help you care for your feet and give you the education and tools to keep your feet healthy.
+Let us help you care for your feet and give you the education and tools to keep your feet healthy. *For the June 17th date, please park in the cul-de-sac off Mill Ave and enter building through door 3.

 • Drinking Shrubs